 Yasmin’s passion is art having trained as an artist as well as in make-up.
 She sees the human face as a canvas: “I love pop art and combine it in my make-up whenever I can.”
 Rachel’s creations on the other hand, aren’t limited to using hair – any material has potential for her!
 Textiles, for example, are great for mimicking hair while adding a different texture and depth.

 It may seem odd but, the more creative you are the more focused and organised you become.
 The successful creative make-up and hair artist has to plan a look: doing the research (including knowing enough about your ‘model’) getting the materials together and working out the process and timing.
 “Zoning in” is how Rachel describes it and it’s a great discipline across all areas of your make-up career.

-Then of course it’s practice, practice, practice.
+Then of course it’s practice, practice, practice, which is one of the hallmarks of a good makeup college.
 Having gathered your inspiration, you need to be quick and skilled at transforming your ideas into workable looks that you can create quickly and effectively.
 Plan the looks on paper or computer, then apply them to actual people: ask friends, family, fellow students, your local hair salon, school drama department, etc.

 10 Top tips for the creative make-up and hair artist

 You’ll find inspiration everywhere – get used to looking for it wherever you go.

 Pinterest, sketchbook, photo library – file them so you can find them quickly.

 Know about things that don’t usually interest you.
 Be aware of different cultures, eras, art, even current affairs!